Inspiration / Home Tour / Schoolhouse Spaces: Union Cowork San Marcos

 Schoolhouse Spaces: Union Cowork San Marcos

-Founder and designer behind Handsome Salt, Sara Simon, is known for crafting spaces that are anything but boring.
-As fans of her style, we’ve been following her projects for some time now, which is why when we heard she was working on Union Cowork’s latest location, we knew it would be swoon-worthy.
+Founder and designer behind Handsome Salt, opens in a new tab, Sara Simon, is known for crafting spaces that are anything but boring.
+As fans of her style, we’ve been following her projects for some time now, which is why when we heard she was working on Union Cowork’s, opens in a new tab latest location, we knew it would be swoon-worthy.

 Nestled in the neighborhood of North City, California, Union Cowork San Marcos, is a shared office space in a light-filled industrial setting.
 From dreamy plants to a vibrant color palette, the furnishings have Sara’s impeccable style written all over it.
 Inspired by her knack for curating bold spaces full of personality, we spent some time with Sara to hear about her creative process, Schoolhouse favorites, and the future of office life as we know it.